sruthisentil/AgMicroNet/README.md

-# TOMMicroNet: Plant Pathologist-Backed Diagnoses of Tomato Disease
+# AgMicroNet: Plant Pathologist-Backed Diagnoses
 Talk about what TOMicro
 [
 input the image of example microimages